ibmresilient/resilient-community-apps/fn_phish_tank/README.md

  ---
  ## About This Package

-**This function checks URLs against [PhishTank](https://www.phishtank.com/) database to see URL is flagged as Phishing or not Phishing.**
+**This function checks URLs against [PhishTank](https://www.phishtank.com/) database to see if the URL is flagged as Phishing or not Phishing.**
 * It can be called on :
    * URL Artifacts of Resilient